 Additionally, to avoid the regular use of medicinal sleep aids for promoting healthy sleep, the use of weighted blankets is becoming a popular treatment type for those with Down syndrome.
 The use of the blanket provides the person with a hug-like sensation, and the weight of the blanket is likely to promote a sense of security and safeness.
 Weighted blankets use the idea of deep touch pressure therapy to encourage the body’s natural and chemical adaptation to a healthy sleep pattern and can improve sleep quality tremendously.
 While this is not necessarily the only option for improving sleep quality for those with Down syndrome, it is one of the more cost-effective and comes with low risk despite the additional health concerns someone with Down’s may be experiencing such as sleep apnea, thyroid dysfunction, or cardiac issues.

 Where to Buy Weighted Blankets for Down Syndrome

 The most important things when shopping for a weighted blanket for a loved one with down syndrome is that it is durable, washable, and breathable so it can hold up to heavy use while being used all year.
 Yorkville Blankets are one of the most popular weighted blankets for children and adults with down syndrome.
-Yorkville Blankets are currently on sale at yorkvilleblankets.com/shop-weighted-blankets.
+Yorkville Blankets can be found at yorkvilleblankets.com.
 Feel free to send us a note if you have any questions, we would love to chat!